threatjammer/markdown-tutorials/how-detect-user-comes-datacenter.md

 ```

 The JSON object contains not only information about the data center but also information about the entire prefix the IP address belongs to and information relevant to the risk score:
-- The number of IP addresses with a risk score higher than 0.
+- The number of IP addresses with a risk score greater than 0.
 - The maximum risk score of the prefix.
-- The minimum risk score of the prefix (of the IP addresses with a score higher than 0).
+- The minimum risk score of the prefix (of the IP addresses with a score greater than 0).
 - The average risk score of the prefix.

 A request to the endpoint with an IP address not in any datacenter will [return a 404 error and a JSON object](https://threatjammer.com/docs/error-resource-not-found) with the following fields: